bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/02-SQL-Seeds/README.md

     * 'Dracula', null

-* To initiate the MySQL command line, type: `mysql -u root -p` in your command line and then your MySQL password.
+* To create this database, initiate the MySQL Shell.
 Be sure your MySQL Server is running!

-* To set up the database, type into the MySQL command line: `source schema.sql`

-* To seed the database, type into the MySQL command line: `source seeds.sql`
+* If needed, execute the `schema.sql` file again and then seed the database.

-* To check if everything was done correctly, type into the MySQL command line: `SELECT * FROM authors;` or `SELECT * FROM books;`
+* To check if the database was seeded correctly, query the database to select all of the authors or all of the books.

 * To exit the MySQL command line, type `quit;` or `exit;`